How To Make Small Business Wellness Programs Work In 2023

-Small business do the same things that larger companies do: health assessments, culture audit and change processes, activity and incentive tracking tools, behavior change campaigns and program evaluation.
+Small business do the same things that larger companies do:

 At WellSteps, the WellSteps Guides work with coordinators at each location to handle much of the planning, administrative load, and implementation of wellness program components.
 Our WellSteps Guides are the secret behind every one of our successful small business wellness programs.

 Insurance brokers are typical small businesses.
 Borislow Insurance, a small brokerage company in the Northeast, has been exceptionally good at doing wellness.
 WellSteps has worked with them for many years and has published a case study on the impact of their wellness program.

 Not only has Borislow Insurance benefited from having an employee wellness program, but they are now in a position to speak with authority about wellness.